Case Study: How We Helped Clients Win Their Property Tax Appeals

 These examples show that success in property tax appeals hinges on three things:

-• Accurate data (like square footage or financial records)
+1. Accurate data, like square footage or financial records

-• A deep understanding of Cook County’s appeal process**
+3. A deep understanding of Cook County’s appeal process, including when to escalate

 Even when the Assessor agrees with your data, that doesn’t always mean your assessment will go down.
-That’s why persistence and expertise are critical—especially when going before the Board of Review.
+That’s why persistence matters, especially when going before the Board of Review.
+If the Assessor’s level doesn’t get you there, it’s worth knowing your options after a denial.

 Think You’re Overpaying?
 Let’s Talk.

-If your property assessment feels too high or you’ve found discrepancies in your file, Aaron Fox Law can help.
-Whether it’s a residential home or an income-producing commercial property, we know how to present your case effectively and fight for a fair assessment.
+If your assessment feels too high or you’ve found discrepancies in your file, I can help.
+Whether it’s a residential home or an income-producing commercial property, I know how to present your case effectively and argue for a fair assessment.

 About the Author: